-Invasive Pigments is an ongoing project focused on the migration and proliferation of certain plants in tandem with dense human populations.
-I gather unintentional plants (also known as “weeds”) living in my neighborhood and mine them for pigments, which are used to construct map-like portraits, diagrams and field guides.
-The results can take a range of forms, from drawings, videos and gardening experiments to web guides and xerox handouts for walking tours.
+Feral and Invasive Pigments is an ongoing project focused on the migration and proliferation of certain plants in tandem with dense human populations.
+I gather spontaneous urban plants (also known as “weeds”) living in my neighborhood and mine them for pigments, which are used to construct map-like portraits, diagrams and field guides.
+The results can take a range of forms, from drawings, videos and gardening experiments to handbooks and xerox handouts for walking tours.

 The drawings and maps detail species’ points of origin and spread through contact with humans, while the pigment diagrams demonstrate connections, both metaphoric and physical, between plants, pigments and urban habitats.
 The workshops and walks focus on plant identification, evolutionary adaptation to life in cities, and of course making and using paint.